X

 Postinflammatory Hyperpigmentation

 The fourth most common condition we see causing dark spots on the face is known as postinflammatory hyperpigmentation.
-Any condition which involves inflammation of the skin (especially acne), may cause an increase in the production of pigment leaving behind darker areas.
+Any condition which involves inflammation of the skin (especially acne), stimulates excess melanin production, leaving behind uneven skin pigmentation.
 Although these spots may fade on their own, that can take months or longer.

 Several different treatments can be used to help fade postinflammatory hyperpigmentation including laser treatments and chemical peels.
 Some products for treating dark spots are available over the counter as lightening/fade creams.
 Additionally, your dermatology provider may be able to perform procedures in the office to help fade them as well.